-In compliance with the conditions detailed here, an awardee may accept a lectureship, an internship (mandatory or not) or paid employment.
+In compliance with the conditions detailed here, an awardee may accept a paid employment.

 Paid work carried out while enrolled in a training program is permitted.
 There is no limit of time per semester.
 The employment must be approved by the research supervisor and must not interfere with the research activities.

 In addition to the paid work permitted per semester, awardees may earn a salary for working solely on the funded research project.
-For the sole purpose of interpreting the rules for concurrent funding (CGR Section 8.4), the salary is considered a concurrent scholarship when confirmed by the research supervisor.
+For the sole purpose of interpreting the rules for concurrent funding (Section 9.4), the salary is considered a concurrent scholarship when confirmed by the research supervisor.